viktorcoi/animated-Robobt/README.md

 # Animated-Robot

-An animated robot written using html/css/ jQuery can follow your cursor with its eyes and react to page scrolling, clicking and hovering over it.
+An animated robot written using html / scss / jQuery can follow your cursor with its eyes and react to page scrolling, clicking and hovering over it.

 Online example: https://viktorcoi.github.io/animated-Robot/